Frequently Asked Questions

 877 inbound, calling cards, and many associated services like conference

 calling, fax distribution, or other specialized services.
-Through our Accelente
+In the future, we

-service, and biblical stewardship will be our guiding principles, and 100% of our
+service, and biblical stewardship will be our guiding principles, and a percentage

 to Christ's kingdom causes.
 If you want to be